How Cart Abandonment Emails Maximize ROI

 - Positive posts or tweets on social media

-For whatever reason this potential buyer bailed, so make it worth their while to take action.
 As we discussed above, most people abandon their cart because it costs more than they expected.
 You can remedy this issue by chipping away a bit at the price tag.
 Outdoor Voices does a great job of this with a simple inbox display and a 20% discount in their abandoned cart email.

 The more scarce a product is (or seems to be), the more desirable it becomes.
 Exclusivity or scarcity can be a very powerful motivating factor when it comes to email conversions and can perform very well in cart abandonment emails.